-The Greater Swiss Mountain Dog was developed in the Swiss Alps as a product of Swiss dogs being bred to Mastiffs brought in by foreign settlers.
-The breed has had its ups and downs from being the most popular breed in Switzerland to nearly going extinct as many breeds have or did during the rise of the industrial revolution, when many labor jobs were faded out due to machinery or the popular movements of people moving into cities to escape farm life in search for alternative employment opportunities.
+The Greater Swiss Mountain Dog was developed in the Swiss Alps as a product of Swiss dogs bred to Mastiffs brought in by foreign settlers.
+The breed has had its ups and downs, from being the most popular breed in Switzerland to nearly going extinct as many breeds have or did during the rise of the industrial revolution.
+During this period, many labor jobs were replaced by machinery.
+The additional decline in desirability was related to the popular movements of people moving into cities to escape farm life in search of alternative employment opportunities.

-During the breeds development it was bred for primarily farm work such as herding, guarding and due to its size the ability to pull carts, which led to the nickname "the poor mans horse".
+During the development of the breed, it was bred for primarily farm work such as herding, guarding, and due to its size, the ability to pull carts, which led to the nickname "the poor man's horse."

-Nearing extinction in the late 1800's Albert Heim an expert on Swiss breeds took greater interest in the breed and began promoting its revitalization to local breeders including Franz Schertenlieb who helped play a key role in their comeback
+Nearing extinction in the late 1800's Albert Heim, an expert on Swiss breeds, took a greater interest in the breed and began promoting its revitalization to local breeders, including Franz Schertenlieb, who helped play a key role in their comeback.

 Urinary incontinence can be an issue while the dog is sleeping.
 This condition is most often found in spayed females.
-Too often people are goaded into spay and neuter of their pets by the animal activist community under the claims of over-population.
-Too often is this encouraged without properly educating owners on many of the potential negative side effects of such procedures such as changes in temperament, increase risk of certain cancers and other health related issues.
-While there is evidence to support an overpopulation of mix-bred dogs, over-population of purebred breeds is a myth.
-If litters are undesired alternatives to sterilization exist such as strict inside keeping and only allowing the dog out on a leash and proper confinement behind fences.
+Too often, people are goaded into spay and neuter of their pets by the animal activist community under the claims of over-population.
+Too often sterilization is encouraged without properly educating owners on many of the potential negative side effects of such procedures, such as changes in temperament, increased risk of certain cancers, and other health-related issues.
+While evidence supports an overpopulation of mix-breed dogs, the over-population of purebred breeds is a myth.
+Other options for sterilization if litters are undesired are strict inside keeping, only allowing the dog out on a leash, and proper confinement behind fences.